 The most widely used antibiotic in agriculture is glyphosate.
 Although it is registered as an herbicide, glyphosate works by attacking the shikimate pathway, part of the mechanism for producing certain amino acids in both plants and microbes.
-In fact, Monsanto holds a patent for glyphosate as an antibiotic.
-The patent for glyphosate claims efficacy against the malaria plasmodium and other protozoan parasites.
-Other research supports this claim and identifies the shikimate pathway as a target for Mycobacterium tuberculosis, the cause of tuberculosis (Schönbrunn et al., 2001).
-Thus, two of the most troublesome human diseases may be susceptible
+In fact, Monsanto holds a patent for glyphosate as an antibiotic.35 The patent for glyphosate claims efficacy against the malaria plasmodium and other protozoan parasites.
+Other research supports this claim and identifies the shikimate pathway as a target for Mycobacterium tuberculosis, the cause of tuberculosis.36 Thus, two of the most troublesome human diseases may be susceptible to antibiotics using